Sydney-Informatics-Hub/Somatic-ShortV/README.md

 The scripts in this repository call somatic short variants (SNPs and indels) from tumour and matched normal BAM files following [GATK's Best Practices Workflow](https://gatk.broadinstitute.org/hc/en-us/articles/360035894731-Somatic-short-variant-discovery-SNVs-Indels-).
 The workflow and scripts have been specifically optimised to run efficiently and at scale on the __National Compute Infrastructure, Gadi.__

+# ⚠️ Notice of workflow deprecation
+This workflow is no longer actively supported or maintained.
+While you are welcome to use the existing code, please note that no further updates, bug fixes, or support will be provided.

+For questions or alternative recommendations for University of Sydney staff and students, please get in touch with sih_info@sydney.edu.au.
+You can find alternatives at [WorkflowHub](https://workflowhub.eu/).

+Thank you for your understanding!

 <img src="https://user-images.githubusercontent.com/49257820/94503907-ebb0cc80-024a-11eb-800c-41854b1f041c.png" width="110%" height="110%">

 ### Features of this pipeline